Algoma, Winnebago County, Wisconsin

 Algoma is a town in Winnebago County, Wisconsin, United States.
-The population was 6,822 at the 2010 census.
+The population was 6,866 at the 2020 census.
 The unincorporated communities of Highland Shore, Leonards Point, Melrose Park, and Oakwood are located in the town.

 History

 The community was established in 1851 as "Wolf River", a loose translation of a native term.
 The town was renamed "Algoma" (native term for "park of flowers") in 1871.
 Over the years, the community has shifted from commercial fishing to tourism.

 Geography

 According to the United States Census Bureau, the town has a total area of 28.9 sqkm, of which 22.7 sqkm is land and 6.2 sqkm, or 21.42%, is water.

-Algoma is located on the shore of Lake Butte des Morts, an arm of Lake Winnebago formed by the inflow of the Wolf River and Fox River, and is west of Oshkosh, Wisconsin, at the junction of state highways 41 and 21.
+Algoma is located on the shore of Lake Butte des Morts, an arm of Lake Winnebago formed by the inflow of the Wolf River and Fox River, and is west of Oshkosh at the junction of state highways 41 and 21.